Moore v. Texas (2017): Decision

+standard error, falls within the clinically established range for intellectual-functioning deficits.

+For the adaptive functioning inquiry, the Court said the reliance on the Briseno factors "created an unacceptable risk of executing an intellectually disabled person" and that a "consensus of Texas citizens" could not exclude people with "mild" intellectual disability from the categorial exemption created by Atkins.
+The "arbitrary offsetting of deficits against unconnected strengths in which the [Texas Court of Criminal Appeals] engaged" was inconsistent with "prevailing clinical standards".

 Chief Justice John Roberts dissented, joined by Associate Justices Clarence Thomas and Samuel Alito.
 He stated that Texas had considered the "prevailing clinical standards" when it crafted its death penalty scheme, and that states had a right to determine their own schemata for defining intellectual disability.
 He also said the court's reliance on clinical standards, and not moral judgments, was at odds with Eighth Amendment jurisprudence.

 Later developments

 On remand in 2018, the CCA again sentenced Moore to death.
 Moore appealed to the Supreme Court, and they reversed the decision in a per curiam opinion in Moore v.
 Texas II, 139 S. Ct.
 666 (2019).
 They held that Moore was ineligible for death because of his intellectual disability; Chief Justice Roberts concurred, while Justices Alito, Thomas, and Gorsuch dissented.

 As of 2021, there were 28 states that still used the death penalty, and 19 of them cited Moore I or II.
 Some courts followed Moore I and II clearly, while others did not.